eftieell/intro_programming_2/src/chapters/files_and_data/file_write.md

 ```
 Unlike python's `print()` function, a newline is not automatically included in a call to `write()`.
 So the newline must be part of the text you are writing to the file.

-Writing to a computer's disk is expensive in run-time, so most languages by default buffer their output (in a temporary list), saving it to write in larger chunks.
+Writing to a computer's disk is expensive in run-time, so by default most languages buffer their output (in a temporary list), saving it to write in larger chunks.
 This means that after a call to `write()`, the data is not yet actually stored in the file.
 You can request that the program send the buffered data immediately to the disk by calling the `flush()` method.
 ```python
 a_file.flush()
 ```
 When you call `a_file.close()`, the buffer is automatically flushed.
 So if the text you are writing to a file isn't showing up, check for either a missing call to `flush()` or to `close()`.

 ## Example
 The previous section ended with a program that reads from a file and processes the data, producing  a list of the number of students available for office hours at each hour of the day.
 We will now extend that program to write the computed results to a file.
+Examine the contents of the function `write_results_to_file()`.
+Notice its use of a context manager to write to a file.
+Notice that each new line is written to the file within a loop.
+Finally, note that the data will not actually show up in the file until the file is automatically closed at the end of the `with` block (the block that uses a context manager).

 ```python
 def get_oh_prefs(file_name: str)->list[int]: